react-native-admob/admob/README.md

 # React Native Admob

-Admob for React Native with powerful hooks
+Admob for React Native with powerful hooks and components

 ## Installation